-Nature Finance UK
+Nature Finance Tracker UK

-Bringing greater transparency to UK international nature finance spending.
+Bringing greater transparency to UK international nature finance spending

 Overview

-What is UK International Climate Finance?
+Understanding UK International Climate Finance

 International Climate Finance (ICF) is the part of the UK government's aid budget that supports developing countries to respond to climate change.
 The UK first began providing ICF in 2011 as part of a collective commitment by developed nations to provide $100 billion annually in climate finance by 2020, a goal that has since been increased to $300 billion per year by 2035.

 The UK structures its climate finance in five-year cycles.
-In 2019, the UK committed to provide £11.6 billion in ICF between 2021 and 2026-known as 'ICF3'.
+In 2019, the UK committed to provide £11.6 billion in ICF between 2021 and 2026-known as 'ICF3' which ends in March 2026.
+The £3 billion nature pledge represents a landmark allocation within this broader commitment.

 The Data